Q1. What is the Making Work Pay Credit?

 A. Self-employed taxpayers can claim the Making Work Pay credit on their 2009 return filed in 2010.
 Self-employed individuals should evaluate their expected income tax liability and determine whether they want to make any adjustments in their estimated tax payments.

 Q4.
 Can private pensioners (those who do not receive Social Security, Veterans Affairs or Railroad Retirement Board income) claim this credit?

 A. Private pension recipients are not eligible for the Making Work Pay credit unless they have earned income.
 However, because the new withholding tables reduce the taxes withheld from all taxpayers, pension recipients may not have enough tax withheld from their pension benefits to cover their tax liability on those payments.
-The IRS recommends that pension recipients evaluate their expected tax liability for the year and consider whether they need to make estimated tax payments or adjust their withholding on Form W-4P, Withholding Certificate for Pension or Annuity Payments.
+The IRS recommends that pension recipients evaluate their expected tax liability for the year and consider whether they need to make estimated tax payments or adjust their withholding on Form W-4P, Withholding Certificate for Pension or Annuity Payments (PDF).

 Q5.
 Are employees required to have a valid Social Security number (SSN) to be eligible for the Making Work Pay tax credit?

 A. Yes, eligibility for this credit is conditioned upon providing a valid SSN.

 Q6.
 If a taxpayer is eligible for more of a credit, how can it be claimed?

 A. The modified tables take the anticipated credit into account through reduced withholding.
 However, the Making Work Pay credit will be reported on all filed 2009 income tax returns, along with the taxpayer’s withheld income tax.
 Taxpayers receiving less than the full amount of the anticipated credit through reduced withholding will still be entitled to the full credit on their return.